-At the University of Amsterdam, we embrace water as an impact issue.
+In the Netherlands, we embrace water as an impact issue.

 But what if we do more?